mrDIMAS/StationIapetus/docs/design.md

 The character can walk, run, jump, use weapons and grenades.

+### Character leveling

+The player can find power nodes, which can be used to improve suit or weapons.

+Possible suit improvements are:

+- Health
+- Accuracy (hands will be less shaky)

+Possible weapon improvements:

+- Damage
+- Shooting speed

+**Status:** Not ready

 ### Camera

 Typical 3rd person camera should be used, when shooting the camera should come closer to the shoulder providing a better view.
 The camera should also avoid obstacles and do not let to see through walls.
 The camera can be rotated freely around Y axis and have limited `[-90;90]` degrees range rotation around X axis.

+**Status:** Done

 ### Inventory

 Inventory is used to store all useful items that player can find.
 The inventory should allow player to use, examine, and drop items.
 The capacity of the inventory is unlimited.

+**Status:** Prototype is done

 ### Enemies